JSeam2/Clubby/README.md

 Gain clout and prove your music tastes.

 # Overview
-1. `clubby` contains the web application.
+1. `clubby` contains the Django web application.
 This is meant to be hosted on Google's Appengine